WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 > queue's size continues to grow without stopping, then the service is
 > overloaded.

-The cause of overload boils down to this simple equation:
+The cause of overload boils down to a simple equation.
+Note that it is the opposite of the definition of steady state.

 > Arrival Rate > Departure Rate

 If this simple equation is true for "short periods of time", then a system is not necessarily overloaded.
-Is your local Post Office overloaded if the arrival rate exceeds the departure rate for a 1 second time period?
-Usually, no ... unless 1,000 customers arrived in that one second.
-My local Post Office is not big enough to "store" 1,000 customers in its queue.
+Is your local Post Office overloaded if the arrival rate exceeds the departure rate for a 1 minute time period?
+Usually, no.  However, what if 200 customers arrived in that one minute?

+My local Post Office is not big enough to "store" 200 customers in its queue, regardless of how quickly those customers arrived.
+If my Post Office's line fills the lobby and runs out of the door, then I call that Post Office "overloaded".
+(And I call myself lucky not to be waiting in that line.)

-Let's look at some methods for handling overload.
-We'll see that the methods available depend on changing the queuing space, the `Departure Rate`, and/or the `Arrival Rate`.
+Let's look at some methods for mitigating overload conditions.
+We'll see that the methods available depend on changing the conditions of the steady state equation or increasing system's storage space.

 ### Solution 1: Add more queue space

-If an service's buffer gets full, just add more space.
+If an service's buffer gets full, then we simply add more space.
 Most modern operating systems will do this for you, via the wonderful magic of virtual memory.

-We also know that computer systems do not have infinite storage space.
+We know that computer systems do not have infinite storage space.
 If the `Arrival Rate > Departure Rate` equation is true for long enough, any single machine will run out of space.
 The same statement holds true for a multi-machine system.
+If we add more space without changing the balance of steady state equation, then we are simply delaying when the consequences of full queues will strike us.

 ### Solution 2: Increase the Departure Rate

-There are two significant techniques to increase the departure rate: increase service throughput or decrease service latency.
-Two strategies are commonly used to implement them: "horizontal scaling" and "load shedding", respectively.
+Two common strategies to increase the departure rate are increasing service throughput or decreasing service latency.
+Strategies are commonly used to implement them are "horizontal scaling" and "load shedding", respectively.

 #### Solution 2a: horizontal scaling (a.k.a. "make your cluster bigger")

-Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU/GPU/network capacity to a single machine, but it isn't common.
+Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU capacity to a single machine, but it isn't common.
 It's usually far easier to add additional machines.
 Or add virtual machines (VMs).
 Or add containers.
-Or add new-technology-of-the-year.
 "Horizontal scaling" is the usual name for this technique.

+Service providers like Azure, Google, Amazon, and many others have APIs that include "Add More, Just Click Here!".
+(But perhaps not with that exact name.)
+Adding
-For cloud computing systems such as Amazon Web Services (AWS), Google Compute Engine (GCE), Azure Compute, and many others, adding capacity is indeed feasible.
-They have APIs that include (some kind of) "Add More, Just Click Here!".
-Adding more capacity to the system is fantastic the future, but the extra capacity cannot help your overloaded system *right now*.
+more capacity to the system is fantastic for the future, but the extra capacity cannot help your overloaded system *right now*.

 * Adding extra capacity may be impossible or difficult
 * Adding extra capacity may be expensive
-* Waiting a long time before extra capacity is available
+* You may wait a long time before extra capacity is available
 * Overhead of adding extra capacity may *reduce* capacity of existing system during the transition time.
-  (Frequently, this is your service & application's problem instead of your data center/hosting/compute platform's problem.)

 #### Solution 2b: Load shedding